scipy-conference/scipy_proceedings/papers/nadiakap/mypaper.rst

 where C is arbitrary chosen constant

-Considering solution to :math:`\delta _Y F(X^0 )\to\min_Y` allows to obtain gradient-like alggorithms for optimization that use only objective function values ( do not use derivatives of objective function)
+Considering solution to :math:`\delta _Y F(X^0 )\to\min_Y` allows to obtain gradient-like algorithms for optimization that use only objective function values ( do not use derivatives of objective function)

 Potential function as a solution to Poisson's equation